janosgyerik/homepage/_posts/2006-10-18-installing-oracle-in-rhel4.markdown

 net.core.wmem_max = 262144
 ```

 Note that to add the right definitions, you need to know the fully qualified sysctl variable names, but Oracle's error message isn't detailed enough.
-For example, Oracle says wmem_max is not enough, but the fully qualified name of the variable is net.core.wmem_max.
+For example, Oracle says `wmem_max` is not enough, but the fully qualified name of the variable is `net.core.wmem_max`.
 You can figure out the proper names by grep-ing through the output of `sysctl -a`, like `sysctl -a | grep wmem`.

 To make these changes take effect do `sysctl -p`.
 This will reload the default sysctl config file and apply the settings.
 If you want you can confirm the changed values like `sysctl -a | grep wmem`.